Lebanon Travel Warning

 U.S. government-facilitated evacuations, such as the evacuation that took place from Lebanon in 2006, occur only when no safe commercial alternatives exist.
 Evacuation assistance is provided on a cost-recovery basis, which means the traveler must reimburse the U.S. Government for travel costs.
 The lack of a valid U.S. passport may hinder U.S. citizens' ability to depart the country and may slow the U.S. Embassy's ability to provide assistance.
 U.S. citizens in Lebanon should therefore ensure that they have proper and current documentation at all times.
 U.S. Legal Permanent Residents should consult with the Department of Homeland Security before they depart the United States to ensure they have proper documentation to re-enter.
 Further information on the Department’s role during emergencies is provided on the Bureau of Consular Affairs’ website.

 Information on consular services and enrollment in STEP can also be found at the U.S. Embassy in Beirut's website, or by phone at the above telephone numbers between 2:00 p.m. and 4:00 p.m., Monday through Friday local time.
-U.S. citizens in Lebanon may also contact the consular section by email at BeirutACS@state.gov to schedule an appointment for ACS services.
-For all other inquiries regarding a U.S. citizen who is in Lebanon, please send an email to LebanonUSCitizens@state.gov.
+U.S. citizens in Lebanon may also contact the consular section by email atBeirutACS@state.gov.

-For further information, U.S. citizens should consult the Department of State’s Country Specific Information for Lebanon.
-You can also stay up to date by bookmarking our Bureau of Consular Affairs website, which also contains current Travel Warnings and Travel Alerts.
-Follow us on Twitter, and the Bureau of Consular Affairs page on Facebook, and download our free Smart Traveler app, available through iTunes, or Google Play, to have travel information at your fingertips.
+For additional information, U.S. citizens should consult the Department of State’s Country Specific Information Country Specific Information for Lebanon.
+You can also stay up to date by bookmarking our Bureau of Consular Affairs website, Travel.State.Gov, which also contains current Travel Warnings and Travel Alerts.
+Follow us on Twitter and the Bureau of Consular Affairs page on Facebook.